eQosys/Qrawlr/docs/README.md

 Inverts the matcher. \
 If the matcher would normally match, it will not match and vice versa. \
-If, after inverting, the matcher would match, the matched string will be a single character.
+If, after inverting, the matcher would match, the matched item will be a single character.

 >Syntax:
 >```qrawlr